willquill/terraria-server/README.md

 For a Proxmox (PVE) LXC environment, see the `environment/pve-lxc` branch

 You can also see current and previous versions under Releases.

+## FAQ

+Q: Why not used EBS-Optimized?
+A: Because in us-east-2, t2.micro is not available as EBS-Optimized.
+It's available for t3.micro, but t3.micro does not qualify in the free tier in us-east-2.

+Q: Why not use the newer t3.micro instead of t2.micro?
+A: See previous answer.
+In us-east-2, t3.micro does not qualify for free tier.

+Q: Why not create a VPC?
+A: While creating and using a VPC is free, using the NAT Gateway is not free.
+So I will simply use the default VPC and use a public IP address on my EC2 instance.

 ## License